Web Store

 (Salvia apiana)

 Evergreen perennial grows to 3-4 ft tall & wide at a fast rate.
 Foliage is covered in dense white hairs and is strongly aromatic.
-Flower stalks rise above foliage w/ white blooms spring to fall, attracting hummingbirds, butterflies, bees and other insects.
+Flower stalks rise above foliage w/ white blooms from spring to fall, attracting hummingbirds, butterflies, bees and other insects.
 If allowed to go to seed, will feed foraging birds and small mammals.
 Prune back periodically if a more compact habit is desired.
 Full sun and little to no summer water once established.
 A common plant of chaparral, coastal sage scrub and inland sage scrub communities up to 4,900 ft elevation.

 Western Yarrow